 Can’t get to the aquarium?
 We’ll come to you!
 Explore the outreach programming available through Great Lakes Aquarium.

 Great Lakes Aquarium offers programming that can come to your classroom, youth group, family gathering, and more.
 Click on the buttons below to learn more about our different outreach programs.
-For more information, contact Katie Fritz at email@example.com or (218) 740-2027.
+For more information, contact Samantha Smingler at firstname.lastname@example.org or (218) 740-2027.

 Some of our classes and animals can come to you!
 We provide outreach classes in schools, youth centers and outdoor festival settings.